Let’s start a conversation!

 Familiarity Creates Blind Spots

-• Journals posted each month because “that’s how it was set up years ago”
+• Processes kept alive simply because “that’s how it was set up years ago”

-• Suspense balances carried forward because they historically resolved themselves
+• Suspense balances carried forward and accumulating without being properly resolved or reconciled

 Legacy Systems, Modern Risk

-A process may have made sense under a previous platform or regulatory environment.
-When systems change, those processes are often carried forward without being re-validated.
-The system still allows the entry, so the assumption is that it must still be acceptable.
+A process that made sense under a previous agency, platform or regulatory environment is often carried forward without being re-validated.
+If the system still allows the entry, so the assumption is that it must still be acceptable.

 Why Good People Keep Doing It